 1. PHOTOELECTRIC SMOKE DETECTORS

-You need to disrupt the beams of light around it to trigger the alarm.
+For these alarms to be triggered, you need to disrupt the beams of light around.
 This is the most common type of smoke alarm, and the most sensitive to the vapour from an e-cigarette, which can sometimes break the light beam just as smoke would.

 2. IONIZATION BASED SMOKE DETECTORS

 These work by ionising the air in the space between two plates which are electrically charged.
 The air particles in this space are monitored, and if smoke, (or any substance perceived as being denser than usual), disrupt the electric current then the alarm will be triggered.
 These are less likely to react to someone vaping than photoelectric smoke detectors.